Cormanz/smartgpt/README.md

 ## Disclaimer

 SmartGPT isn't a ready-for-use application, it's an experiment by me, mostly for my own pleasure.
 It can also use a significant amount of tokens, and may run requests you didn't authorize, so it's not recommended to leave it running on its own for long periods of time.
+You are also held liable to the constraints of any services used with SmartGPT, i.e. OpenAI's GPT3, Wolfram Alpha, etc, if toggled and used.

 ## Objectives